rogov-dvp/medical-imaging-matching/docs/gitstats-emily/march.md

    - Researched how to use the hard cases for batch building first.
    - created files for final report and presentation

+4) Week of March 21st, 2022

+   - Working on the integration of all features on the remote server (will bring changes here eventually)
+      - See planning document for flow: `script_integration.md`
+   - Began working on integration testing for the integration between all features.

 Notes:

 Gitstats will not reflect work done on remote server.